mina-atef-00/mina-atef-00/README.md

 Accepted as an Intern in the [Outreachy May 2022 Cohort](https://www.outreachy.org) for [Les Fruits Défendus](https://github.com/LesFruitsDefendus/)

 Egyptian Engineering Student.
-Building projects with Django and aspiring to be a Full-Stack Web developer.
+Building projects with Django & aspiring to be a Full-Stack Web developer.

 I ❤️ GNU/Linux, Dracula Theme and Ronnie Coleman.